 After deciding which tracking site(s) to use, you spend several weeks mapping out the journeys of vessels that appear to have been loading materials at BG Shipping.
 Ships that spend several hours berthed right next to the BG Shipping facility in the port are more than likely loading or unloading.

 You can track journeys of vessels by saving their movements on some of the above mentioned online platforms.
-In Marine Traffic, for example, you can create your own ‘fleet’ of vessels to monitor and get updates on, or set up notifications when a vessel reaches a port) and accessing past travel information in the database (sometimes free, other times for a fee).
+In Marine Traffic, for example, you can create your own “fleet” of vessels to monitor and get updates on, or set up notifications when a vessel reaches a port.
+You can also access past travel information in the database - a service that is sometimes free, other times for a fee.

 Eventually, by tracking these ships, you identify three ports in three different countries across Asia that received exports from BG Shipping.
 This means that, at the very least, three separate smelters bought bauxite from the Brown Gold mine.

 Using Marine Traffic you manage to show that a vessel that left BG Shipping went directly to the port facility of a company called Caliper Alumina.
 You conclude that Caliper Alumina is one of the smelters receiving bauxite from Brown Gold mine.

 Think back to your earlier research, when you identified and mapped smelters, their transport routes, subsidiaries, key personnel, addresses and finances.
 You can now apply the same techniques and resources to find out more about Caliper Alumina and its activities.

 Vessels sometimes make multiple stopovers.
 It’s also not always clear from sites like Marine Traffic whether a vessel is loading or unloading.
 Look for additional information about the vessel’s draught (the depth its hull is submerged into the water), which provides another indicator of whether it has been loading or unloading (the higher the draught, the heavier the ship).

 The Further Processor: CAN PRODUCER¶